-As you can see from the recipe, the sauce should have a nice, smooth, thick texture.
+As you can see in the recipe, that the sauce should have a nice, smooth, thick texture.
 To get there, you need to add a thickening agent.
 This is where the cornstarch comes in.

-Quick tip: If you don’t have cornstarch, you can always use flour.
-However, you need to double the quantity as corn starch is pure starch which has twice the thickening power of flour.
+If you don’t have cornstarch, you can always use flour.
+You will need to use 2 tablespoon of flour instead of 1 tablespoon of cornstarch, as cornstarch is pure starch which has twice the thickening power of flour.

-Now, to make sure there won’t be any lumps, it’s best to mix the starch (or flour) with a bit of cool liquid before you add it to the sauce.
-In this case, you can use water or orange juice, but don’t add too much – a small bowl should do.
+To make sure there won’t be any lumps, it’s best to mix the flour with a bit of cool liquid and only then add the cornstarch slurry to the sauce.

-- It’s best to use fresh oranges to make the juice, but the recipe also works with store-bought orange juice.
+It’s best to use fresh oranges to make the juice, but this pressure cooker recipe also works with store-bought orange juice.

 - You also have the option to mix the boiled chicken breast with the sauce (skip the frying step).
 The result will be less crispy and maybe some of the flavors will be lost, but it’s a way to avoid the frying (for health purposes).